-Many people use the terms “sales pitch” and “closing sales” interchangeably, but there is a big difference between the two.
-A sales pitch is your opportunity to make your case to customers and get them interested in your offer.
+The phrases “sales pitch” and “closing sales” are frequently used interchangeably, yet they have different meanings.
+You can convince them of your position and pique their interest in your product during a sales pitch.
 On the other hand, closing sales is when you seal the deal and get them to buy from you.

-2. Duration of the process
+Duration of the process

 By contrast, a sales pitch primarily focuses on introducing the product or service and generating interest.

 Inclusion of clients

 A sales pitch is a presentation given to one or more potential customers to secure their business.
 On the other hand, a closing sale is a final step in the sales process where the transaction details are finalized, and the customer commits to making a purchase.